12 tips for tackling your first media interview

 4. Write down your key messages

-Now you’re familiar with the outlet and the journalist, start to write down a list of the things that you want to get across in the interview.
+Now you’re familiar with the media outlet and the journalist we'd suggest you compile a list of the things that you want to get across in the interview.

-These should be things you want people to know about your business and offering, but there should be no more than five or six.
+These should be things you want people to know about your business and offering, but there should be no more than five or six key points to share with the journalist.

-Importantly, they should be tailored towards the audience of the outlet, and the article the journalist is writing.
-There's no point talking about why you're the best consumer offering on the market in Leeds, if you're speaking to a B2B audience in Bristol.
+Importantly, they should be tailored towards the publication's audience - there's no point talking about why you're the best consumer offering on the market in Leeds, if you're speaking to a B2B audience in Bristol.

 6. Build a rapport with the journalist

-When the interview starts, use this opportunity to build a rapport with the journalist.
-How, you ask?
+When the interview starts, use this opportunity to build a rapport with the journalist and it can start with some simple etiquette.

-• Thank them for their time and the opportunity
+• Thank the journalist for their time and the opportunity to speak with them

-• Mention something they’ve written that you liked
+• Mention something they’ve previously written that you liked

-• Throughout the interview, be helpful and answer the questions, offering to share additional detail with them that will help their story
+• Throughout the interview, be helpful and answer the questions concisely - offering to share additional detail with them that will help their story

 • Follow them on social media